Best Credit Cards

 • No interest credit cards.
 These basic no-frills cards are designed for first timers who are more used to BNPL services like Afterpay.
 Instead of interest, they typically charge a monthly fee instead.
 Great for those who want something that's very simple but will also report to credit agencies and help them build credit.

 • Premium credit cards.
-Gold, Platinum, and Black level credit cards cater to higher income earners and come with exclusive perks such as concierge services, luxury travel benefits, and higher earn rates for rewards points.
+Gold, Platinum, and Black credit cards cater to higher income earners and come with exclusive perks such as concierge services, luxury travel benefits, and higher earn rates for rewards points.
 Annual fees for these cards are higher, with the highest being for metal credit cards.

 Here’s how Credit Card Compare's expert chose their best credit card